-Tips to overcoming the lack of male engagement in D&I programs.
+Tips to overcome the lack of male engagement in D&I programs.

 We are in a critical moment when it comes to advancing women in the workplace.
 Leaders in most companies agree that women’s leadership is worth pursuing.
 To that end, they have given the green light to various women’s initiatives and programs.
 Yet the number of women in senior leadership and C-Suite positions is largely unchanged over the past decade.
 Why?
 I believe it’s due to a lack of male engagement and a lack of understanding regarding why women are a critical component to your organization’s strategy and bottom-line.

 While women and people of color have entered the workforce in staggering numbers, men still make up a large percentage of senior management — about 85 percent — along with a large portion of middle management and mid-level employees within organizations.
 Mercer Global’s When Women Thrive report found that only 39 percent of middle management and 38 percent of male employees are engaged in company diversity and inclusion initiatives.
 This means that a majority of men within your organization are disenfranchised and may interpret someone else’s gain as their personal loss.
 These men will see your D&I initiatives as a zero-sum proposition and may actually hinder your efforts to advance women’s leadership.

 In short, many diversity and inclusion programs require men to attend yet have failed to address four key barriers head-on.
 In fact, most diversity training doesn’t work because it doesn’t make key personal connections for men.

 In my work to help companies develop and implement women’s leadership strategic initiatives, I’ve found there are four common barriers preventing active male engagement: